If you log in to your online bank account and only see a few dollars, it’s easy to feel like saving any amount of money is impossible.

 Take a deep breath; you’re not alone.
 Saving money is a struggle that millions of Americans are up against.
-Nearly 3 in 10 (28 percent) U.S. adults have no emergency savings, according to a recent Bankrate survey.
+Only four in 10 (41 percent) U.S. adults could cover the cost of a $1,000 emergency using their savings, according to a recent Bankrate survey.

 You might think you need to make more money in order to save, and you might be right.
 But an income boost by itself won’t solve the savings crisis.

 “We see people struggle with saving across incomes,” says Mariel Beasley, co-director of Common Cents Lab, a financial research lab at Duke University.
 “Saving is hard.
 The world is designed to tempt us to spend.”

 Now, the good news: Traditional banks and fintech companies are rolling out more apps, new features and products than ever before to help new savers glide into saving small sums on a repeat basis.
 If saving money feels elusive, here are some tips and strategies to help you get started.

 Remember, no amount is too small to start saving — even a dollar counts.
 However, make sure you deposit your cash in an affordable savings account that allows small balances.
 You can find savings accounts that offer more than 1.85 percent APY and require a minimum balance of $100 or less.
 You want to avoid paying an accidental bank fee (I speak from experience) that eats up part of your savings.